-Testosterone is an important hormone helps men grow taller, gain muscle mass, the voice to deepen, grow body hair, develop sperm, regulate cognitive and physical energy, and maintain muscle metabolism (to name just a few).
+Testosterone is an important hormone that helps men gain muscle mass, develop sperm, regulate cognitive and physical energy, and maintain muscle metabolism (to name just a few).

 But after the age of 30, testosterone levels begin to decrease about one percent per year, potentially resulting in a variety of side effects like reduced libido (sex drive), increased fat distribution, decreased bone density, moodiness and depression, and reduced muscle mass.

 If you’re experiencing signs of decreased testosterone levels, it makes sense that you’d consider taking a dietary supplement to alleviate some of the symptoms.
 But do testosterone supplements work and will you get your money’s worth?

 Whether or not any supplement works as advertised depends on the claim being made, the ingredients included in the supplement’s formula and dosages.
 In this guide, we’ll walk you through it all in a step-by-step manner.
 We will finish it off with a quick discussion about the role food and exercise play in boosting testosterone.

 What’s the Difference Between Free & Bound Testosterone?

 Testosterone boosting supplements largely claim to increase the testosterone levels in the body, thereby providing increased libido, improved sexual performance, increased energy, muscle mass gains, a boosted immune system, reduced signs of aging, and more.
 But is all testosterone the same?

 Without going into too much detail, the vast majority (around 98 percent) of the testosterone in your body is bound to sex hormone-binding globulin (SHBG).
 This type of testosterone is controlled by your hypothalamus, and is released during periods of physical activity, such as working out.